markhillard/Snap/README.md

 #Snap#

 This is my own flavor of a fully responsive, infinitely nestable 12 column fluid grid.
-There are a few others out there, but I mainly drew inspiration from [Shelves](http://shelvesgrid.org/).
+There are a few others like it out in the wild and mine is definitely not the first, but I mainly drew inspiration from [Shelves](http://shelvesgrid.org/) and [Skeleton](http://www.getskeleton.com/).

-I've used many grid systems in the past, where I'd go through the normal routine of cleaning up a ton of code and/or removing things I didn't need or had no use for.
+I've used many grid systems in the past, where I'd go through the normal routine of cleaning up a ton of code and/or removing things I didn't need.
 I also don't like using any of the popular frameworks (i.e. Bootstrap, Foundation, etc.) because they're just too bloated in my opinion.

-So I created my own... with just enough to get a new project off the ground quickly and easily (hence the name).
+So I created my own... with just enough to get a new project off the ground.

 ##HTML Structure##